 One of the beauties of our immune system is its ability to recognize microorganisms that cause diseases, which are known as pathogens.
 In order to do so, our immune system implements two layers of response: the innate and the adaptive immune response.
 Today, we will focus on the second layer.
 As I mentioned before, the adaptive immune system is composed of T and B cells.
 These cells are very specific to the pathogen to a single pathogen.
 Meaning that in your body you have T and B cells specific to influenza, T and B cells specific to SARS-CoV-2, etc.

-What gives each cell their specificity, is a receptor which is expressed in their surface.
+What gives each cell its specificity, is a receptor which is expressed on its surface.
 These receptors are called the T cell receptor (TCR) and the B cell receptor (BCR), but if we are talking about antibodies, we just need to focus on one: the BCR.
 This is because antibodies are the secreted version of the B cell receptor, and their function is crucial during an immune response.

 In order for us to understand why antibodies are so important, we need to analyze their structure!